 Particle Collisions

-An approach to integrate particles into a game scene is for the particles to follow the implied rules of the scene and interact with the other objects accordingly.
+An approach to integrate particles into a game scene is for the particles to follow the implied rules of the scene and interact with the non-particle objects accordingly.
 The ability to detect collisions is the foundation for interactions between objects.
-For this reason, it is sometimes important to support particle collisions with the other game objects.
+For this reason, it is sometimes important to support particle collisions with the other, non-particle game objects.

 Since particles are defined only by their positions with no dimensions, the actual collision computations can be relatively straightforward.
 However, there are typically a large number of particles, as such, the number of collisions to be performed can also be numerous.
 As a compromise and optimization in computational costs, particles collisions can be based on RigidShape instead of the actual Renderable objects.
 This is similar to the case of the physics component where the actual simulation is based on simple rigid shapes in approximating the potentially geometrically complicated Renderable objects.